Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 Now that we have a basic React application set up and the necessary dependencies installed, let's get started!

-### Initialising MetaMask
+### Initializing MetaMask

-When you [installed MetaMask](/docs/developer-section/quickstart/create-verifiable-document-issuer#metamask) on your browser, it injected a [global API](https://docs.metamask.io/guide/ethereum-provider.html) into the web application at `window.etherem`.
+When you [installed MetaMask](/docs/developer-section/quickstart/create-verifiable-document-issuer#metamask) on your browser, it injected a [global API](https://docs.metamask.io/guide/ethereum-provider.html) into the web application at `window.ethereum`.
 We use this API to get a [Signer](https://docs.ethers.io/v5/api/signer/) so that we can interact with smart contracts on the Ethereum blockchain.

 We'll create separate files for our API calls.
 For example, in `services/account.tsx`: